 650b wheels are sometimes referred to as 27.5 inch wheels in mountain biking.
 Both are exactly the same.
 The terms are interchangeable.

 700c wheels are sometimes called 29er or 28 inch.
-All three have the same diameter of 622 mm.
+All three have the same outside diameter of 622 mm.
 700c usually refers to road bike wheels with narrow rims.
-The term 29er is used for 700c wheels with wider rims that are made to accommodate off-road tires.
+The term 29er is used to refer to 700c mountain bike wheels.
+These come with wider rims that are made to accommodate off-road tires.
 28 inch is a vintage term that is still used in some parts of the world.

-For whatever reason, the cycling industry decided to measure road bike components in millimeters and off-road components in inches.
+For whatever reason, the bike industry decided to measure road bike components in millimeters and off-road components in inches.

-The main reason riders choose 650b wheels over 700c is the ability to run wider, higher volume tires.
-Running smaller wheels allows you to mount larger tires on the same frame because the seat stays and chainstays, as well as the fork blades, widen as they head toward the hubs.
+The main reason riders choose 650b gravel wheels over 700c is the ability to run wider tire sizes.
+Running smaller rims allows you to mount larger tires on the same frame.
+This is possible because the seat stays and chainstays and the fork blades widen toward the hubs.
 Smaller wheels offer more tire clearance because the tires sit at a wider part of the frame.
+This gives you wider tire size options.

 For example, most gravel, touring, and cyclocross bike frames limit the maximum tire width to 700c x 40-45 mm.
 By swapping the wheels to 650b you can often fit 47-53 mm wide tires (up to about 2.1”).
 An extra 5 mm of tire width makes a major difference in terms of comfort and off-road handling.

 However, you will probably run larger tires when you switch to 650b.
 The geometry remains more or less the same because the larger tires make up for most of the difference in wheel size.
-In other words, a 700c rim with a skinny road tire and a 650b wheel with a big off-road tire has around the same total diameter including the tire.
+In other words, a 700c rim with a skinnier tire and a 650b wheel with a bigger tire will have around the same outer diameter including the tire.

-Because the total diameter including the tire stays about the same, the bottom bracket height, frame geometry, and gearing also stay about the same.
+Because the wheels have a similar diameter when including the tires, the bottom bracket height, frame geometry, and gearing also stay about the same.
 With proper tire selection, there are very few issues, compatibility wise.
 I’ll talk more in-depth about compatibility later on.

 650b Wheels Pros

 - 650b wheels are stronger- 650b wheels are smaller in diameter than 700c wheels so they use shorter spokes.
 This makes the wheels structurally stronger.
-The wheels can take more of a beating without breaking spokes, cracking, or flexing.
+The small wheels can take more of a beating without breaking spokes, cracking, or flexing.
 This comes in handy while gravel riding or mountain biking.
 650B wheels can also handle heavier loads without failing.
 This is important for bicycle tourists who carry a full load or heavier riders.
+Spoke count also plays an important role in wheel strength.

-- 650b wheels offer a smoother and more comfortable ride- High volume tires are generally run at lower air pressure.
+- 650b wheels offer a smoother and more comfortable ride- High volume tires are generally run at lower tire pressures.
 This makes them softer.
 Softer tires absorb shocks and vibrations from the road.
 They give you a bit of cushioning so the ride isn’t quite so harsh.
-This reduces fatigue while riding on rough terrain.
+This reduces fatigue while riding on rough surfaces.

-- Increased maneuverability- Smaller wheels make the steering faster and more responsive.
-This comes in handy while navigating technical terrain or tight trails.
+- Increased maneuverability- The smaller size of the wheels makes the steering faster and more responsive.
+This comes in handy while navigating technical terrain or single track.
 Smaller 650b wheels also make the bike easier to manhandle.
 The bike is just a bit less cumbersome.

 - Lower gearing- All else being equal, the smaller wheel circumference of 650b wheels effectively lowers your gearing across the gear range.
 You get an extra-low gear for climbing when you swap from 700c to 650b.
 This really comes in handy while touring fully loaded.
 If you don’t want lower gearing, you can correct this by installing a chainring with a couple more teeth or a cassette with slightly higher gearing.